Crytiqal/ircpugbot/README.md

 <b>UPDATE v3.0: The Pick-Up Game Operator Bot can now handle votes!</b>

 When you are in a queue, you can now use !callvote and !vote commands.

-<b>PUG Player commands:</b>
-- !callvote [mode]
-<i>For example:</i> !callvote kick playerNAME/playerID
-<i>When no playerNAME/playerID is given, the bot will return a list of current players and their ID's in your team.
-The vote will be valid for a set period of time (2min) and players of the same team can cast their vote within this time.
-When the vote reaches >50% within the valid time, the vote is granted.</i>

-Only 1 vote possible per team at a time.
-The votecaller will be placed in a timeout to prevent him from spamming votes and give others a chance to call a vote of their own.
-The timeout is set to 3 min OR when a new vote has been called.

-- !vote [yes/no]
-<i>For example:</i> !vote yes <i>OR</i> !vote no

 The bot is capable of tracking the usernames accross all the pug's and updates the names when changed.
 A kickvote will work even if the player leaves the pug, changes his name, and joins again.